jlrgraham/purpleair-to-mqtt/README.md

 #### TLS

-If the MQTT borker port configuration is set to 8883 then the connector will automatically attempt to enable TLS for the connection to the broker.
+If the MQTT broker port configuration is set to 8883 then the connector will automatically attempt to enable TLS for the connection to the broker.
 The standard [Python certifi package](https://pypi.org/project/certifi/) will be used for CA roots, so public certs (ie: Let's Encrypt + others) should just work.

 ### MQTT Topics